rchastain2/warlord-chess-pieces/README.md

 ## Notice

-This is the continuation of [this project](https://github.com/rchastain/warlord-chess-pieces).
+This is an update of [this project](https://github.com/rchastain/warlord-chess-pieces).